 15 Ways to Keep Your Brain Sharp and Active

-Did you know that there are many things you can do for a active and fit brain?
-You can achieve this through some activities that we will list.
+Did you know that there are many things you can do to keep your brain sharp and active?
+You can achieve this through some of the activities we will list.
 Yes, the human brain can lose some of its abilities as the years go by.
-However, with certain methods, it is possible to keep the brain fit and ensure it remains active and agile for a longer time.
-If you want to be successful in education and/or work life, minimize the negative effects of aging on your brain functions, and find quicker and smarter solutions to the problems you encounter, we recommend you consider the following points.
-Here are 15 ways to keep your brain fit:
+However, with certain methods, it is possible to keep the brain sharp and ensure it remains active and agile for a longer time.
+If you want to succeed in education and/or work life, minimize the negative effects of aging on your brain functions, and find quicker and smarter solutions to the problems you encounter, we recommend you consider the following points.
+Here are 15 ways to keep your brain sharp:

 1. Make sure to exercise regularly